SalishSeaCast/docs/particles/sensitivity.rst

 .. figure:: images/Sensitivity2D.png

-At the Fraser River, we found that the particle trajectory generated using data at a 4 hour frequency does not capture subtleties in particle motion as do the trajectories deriving from data at 30 minute and 1 hour frequencies.
+At the Fraser River, we found that the particle trajectory generated using data at a 4 hour frequency does not capture subtleties in particle motion as do the trajectories derived from data at 30 minute and 1 hour frequencies.

 The trajectory that used 1 hour frequency data very closely resembles the trajectory that used 30 minute data.